Frankjacobslab/neurofjacobs/README.md

 ## Data origin
 ### Annotations
-The repeats.gtf and knownGenes.gtf were downloaded using the UCSC table browser (2016-09-12).
+The repeats.gtf, repeats.fasta and knownGenes.gtf were downloaded using the UCSC table browser (2016-09-12).
 Human genome __hg19/GRCh37__ was used.
 RepeatMasker was used to get the repeats annotation.
 ### Genome sequence
 The hg19.genome.fa sequence was obtained by converting the `hg19.2bit` to FASTA format using the `twoBitToFa` program (available online).
 ### Sequencing data